Secretary to the Bishop of Tewkesbury

 Throughout his ministry Robert has remained committed to the Church’s engagement with wider society, particularly through its work with schools: He is Chair of the Diocesan Board of Education and a trustee of All Saints Academy in Cheltenham.
 He is committed to deepening understanding with the wider Anglican communion, developing a partnership between Wanstead and the Church in Northern Uganda and playing a leading role in Gloucester’s three way partnership with the Diocese of Western Tanganyika in Tanzania and the Diocese of El Camino Real in California.

-Robert is married to Helen, who is currently executive Head Teacher of Winchcombe Church of England Academy and Hardwick Parochial Academy, both part of the Diocese of Gloucester Multi Academy Trust.
+Robert is married to Helen, who is currently Head of School Improvement for the Academies Trust in the Diocese.
 They have two children, Charlotte and Alice.